 Amid the fear and uncertainty of the past year and without the support and social interaction that in-person school normally provides, children are suffering from more stress, anxiety and depression.
 Children’s Colorado declared a state of emergency for youth mental health after emergency department visits due to anxiety and depression or feelings of isolation and hopelessness, rose 72% in the first five months of 2021 compared to the same time period in 2019.
 In October, the Children's Hospital Association, the American Academy of Pediatrics, and the American Academy of Child and Adolescent Psychiatry declared the state of American kids’ health a national emergency.

 "I've been in practice for over 20 years in pediatrics and I’ve never seen anything like the demand for mental health services we’ve seen in the past 15 months," says Dr. Brumbaugh.
 "There have been many weeks in 2021 that the number one reason for presenting to our emergency department is a suicide attempt.
 Our kids have run out of resilience – their tanks are empty."

 Suicidal ideation among adolescents

 According to a report from the CDC, after an initial drop due to lockdowns, emergency department visits for suspected suicide attempts began to increase among 12- to 17-year-olds, especially girls.
-Between February and March 2021, suspected suicide attempt ED visits increased 50.6% among girls ages 12 to 17 years than during the same period in 2019.
+Between February and March 2021, ED visits due to suspected suicide attempts increased 50.6% among girls ages 12 to 17 years over the same period in 2019.
 Among boys of the same ages, suspected suicide attempt emergency department visits increased 3.7%.